ngen-brett/gitlab-ce/doc/ci/introduction/index.md

 ### Basic CI/CD workflow

-This is a very simple example for how GitLab CI/CD fits in a common development workflow.
+Consider the following very simple example for how GitLab CI/CD fits in a common development workflow.

 Assume that you have discussed a code implementation in an issue and worked locally on your proposed changes.
 Once you push your